makerdao/community/governance/votes/Executive vote - May 7, 2021.md

 - **44,375 DAI** will be distributed to **Content Production (MKT-001)**.

 **Other**
-- The **UNIV2DAIUSDC-A** Liquidation Ratio will decrease from 110% to 105%.
+- The **UNIV2DAIUSDC-A** Liquidation Ratio will be decreased from 110% to 105%.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**